 What is compulsive gambling?

-The explanation that seems most acceptable to Gamblers Anonymous members is that compulsive gambling is an illness, progressive in its nature, which can never be cured, but can be arrested.
+Compulsive gambling is an emotional illness, progressive in its nature, which can never be cured, but can be arrested.
 Before coming to Gamblers Anonymous, many compulsive gamblers thought of themselves as morally weak, or at times just plain ‘no good’.
 The Gamblers Anonymous concept is that compulsive gamblers are really very sick people who can recover if they will follow to the best of their ability a simple program that has proved successful for thousands of other men and women with a gambling or compulsive gambling problem.

 What is the first thing a compulsive gambler ought to do in order to stop gambling?

 The compulsive gambler needs to be willing to accept the fact that he or she is in the grip of a progressive illness and has a desire to get well.
 Our experience has shown that the Gamblers Anonymous program will always work for any person who has a desire to stop gambling.
 However, it will never work for the person who will not face squarely the facts about this illness.